Dasharo/docs/docs/variants/msi_z790/firmware-update.md

 # Firmware update

-The following documentation describes the process of Dasharo open-source firmware update.
-The update process may be different, depending on which firmware version is currently installed on your device.
+The following documentation describes the process of updating Dasharo open-source firmware.
+The update process may be different depending on which firmware version is currently installed on your device.
 The currently installed firmware version can be checked with the following command in a Linux
 environment: